-The eight-month Hospital Unit Clerk certificate is suited for anyone seeking entry-level employment, as well as those currently employed in the health care field wishing to upgrade their skills.
+The nine-month Hospital Unit Clerk certificate is suited for anyone seeking entry-level employment, as well as those currently employed in the health care field wishing to upgrade their skills.
 The program is offered evenings beginning in the fall term and concluding in the summer term, and involves self-directed home study and practicums.
 You must complete all of the courses in the program within this time frame.

 You will study the role of the unit clerk in the health care team, medical terminology and vocabulary related to body systems, and professional communication in a hospital unit setting.
 You will learn classification, identification and correct spelling of commonly-used medications.